Last updated on 20 July 2020

-Especially because the band likes to disband their front women at a very rapid pace.
-With that kind of turnover, you just will have trouble succeeding and delivering quality work – unless your singer is just a voice-piece.
+Especially because the band likes to disband their frontwomen at a very rapid-fire pace.
+With that kind of turnover, you just will have trouble with succession and the delivery of quality work.
+Unless – of course – your vocalist is just a voice-piece.
 And let’s hope that this is not the case with this band.
-Honi soit qui mal y pense! – as we say in French.
+Honi soit qui mal y pense!
+As we say in French.

-Will the record reach the heights of Ravenheart or India?
-Not sure.
-But then again, this is much speedier material more reminiscent of bands like Diabulus in Musica and Epica.
-Even if the latter kind of overdid it in their 2014 edition of quantum enigmas and such.
+Frankly, I don’t think they can really be compared.
+The style changed from a halting Melodic Metal style to full-blown Symphonic Metal.
+And Xandria learned well from the biggies like Nightwish.
+Also, this record contains much speedier material, more reminiscent of bands like Diabulus in Musica and Epica.
+Even if the latter completely overdid it in their 2014 edition of quantum enigmas and such.